AfterShip/json-schema-docs-generator/README.md

 A flexible solution for auto-generating HTML API documentation from JSON-schemas that take advantage of the v4 Hyper-Schema definition.
 To use this package, you must have at least one valid JSON-schema file, preferably one that implements the `links` definition of the Hyper-Schema spec.

+## Changes by AfterShip ##

+- Added a config object that allows examples to be output to file.
+This makes it easy to load the examples with Prism.js and get correct indentation.
+- Added a lot of template helpers that helps us to generate the desired docs.
+The [handlebars-helpers](https://github.com/assemble/handlebars-helpers) by Assemble is used ([docs](http://assemble.io/helpers/)).
+- Updated Handlebars to `3.0.1`.

+Custom helpers:

+- `debug`: output a variable as JSON.
+- `objectLink`: creates a link to a given object definition.
+- `printEnum`: outputs enum types.
+- `printParam`: similar to `printEnum` but takes a single argument instead of an array.

+All helpers can be found at `lib/helpers/template-helpers.js`.
+The helpers are registered in `lib/helpers/generate-flow.js`.

 ## What this package provides ##
 For each `link` of a given schema, "endpoint" properties are added to the `link` definition, and provides additional data to be used for documentation purposes: